Gun Hill Road station (IRT White Plains Road Line)

 The Gun Hill Road station is an express station on the IRT White Plains Road Line of the New York City Subway.
-Located in the Bronx at the intersection of Gun Hill and White Plains Roads, it is served by the 2 train at all times and by the 5 train during rush hours in the peak direction; limited a.m. rush hour 5 trains from Manhattan also terminate at this station in the northbound direction only.
+Located at the intersection of Gun Hill and White Plains Roads in the Williamsbridge neighborhood of the Bronx, it is served by the 2 train at all times and by the 5 train during rush hours in the peak direction; limited a.m. rush hour 5 trains from Manhattan also terminate at this station in the northbound direction only.

 History

 This station was built under the Dual Contracts.
 It opened on March 3, 1917, as part of an extension of the IRT White Plains Road Line from East 177th Street–East Tremont Avenue to East 219th Street–White Plains Road, providing the Bronx communities of Williamsbridge and Wakefield with access to rapid transit service.
 Service on the new portion of the line was operated as a four-car shuttle from 177th Street due to the power conditions at the time.

 The lower level was used by the IRT Third Avenue Line from October 4, 1920, until the line's abandonment on April 29, 1973.

 The city government took over the IRT's operations on June 12, 1940.
 The station was renovated in 2007 at a cost of $31.68 million.